sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 	- `clear(): void`: Remove all key and value pairs.
 	- `size: number`: Returns the number of elements.

-* The aforementioned methods can only be used in public `@method`s, NOT in non-public `@method`s, except constructors.
+* The aforementioned methods can only be used in public `@method`s, NOT in non-public `@method`s, including constructors.

 * `HashedMap` can be used as an `@prop`, either stateful or not: